 Norwegian Gynecological Cancer Registry

 The incidence of ovarian cancer has shown a decline in recent years for women between 50 and 69 years The proportion of patients who undergo surgery varies with where the patients live.
+For cervical cancer, an increase in incidence is seen in the age group 25 to 34 years from 2013.

 Last updated: